 Environmental Benefits

-Support pollinators such as bees and butterflies
+- Support pollinators like bees and butterflies

-Improve air quality
+- Improve air quality

-Contribute to soil stability
+- Enhance soil stability

-Enhance urban biodiversity
+- Increase urban biodiversity

 Emotional and Mental Well-being